jhuang38/jhuang38/README.md

 #### Heyo! 👋 I'm James, a Computer Science student at the University of Waterloo.

--  The main languages I'm familiar with are JavaScript, Python, C++, Java, and Rust!
+-  The main languages I'm familiar with are JavaScript/TypeScript, Python, Rust, C++,  and Java!
 -  My main interests are in backend/fullstack development, but I'm always looking to learn new things!
+Currently trying to spec into distributed systems :)
 -  Feel free to reach out to me at j528huan@uwaterloo.ca
--  Escapee from Computer Engineering